Adjusting to a New Country

 Meeting people is easier if you volunteer in local communities.
 You will get to know the issues that matter and maybe assist in resolving them.
 If you volunteer to teach your native language, you will learn the local language at the same time.
 There is a variety of ads online and everyone has something to offer.
 This way you can make friends and learn about all the possibilities of the place you are living in, like sports clubs or cultural associations you can join.
 No matter if you decide to move during holidays or in the summer, you will probably be able to find local activities that will help you make friends fast.

 Learning the local language is best by taking a course.
 Inquire with people you’ve met which the best school to attend is.
 By taking a course, you will get to meet more people with the same needs, share experiences, and broaden your social environment.

 Long before you start packing clothes, furniture and other belongings think about employment options.
 If possible, try to find a job before moving to another state, that will ease everything and help you reduce costs when moving.
 Students who study abroad should seek opportunities to work either through regular jobs or through internships.
 That is the best way for expats and students living abroad to meet people and learn about local life.

 Other Related Things

 If you are homesick, start writing letters and emails to your friends, share photographs you took and videos you made to discuss with them your daily dilemmas.

 It is crucial to get out of your comfort zone and make an effort to meet people and learn about the new culture you’re living in.
+It will help you cope with stress when moving.
 Explore popular sites and take long walks around the city to find out about the local coffee shops, bars, restaurants, grocery stores, banks, and the post office.

 Also, if you are living with a host family, get to know them better, learn from them and teach them about your culture.
 Ask them for any tips about food and places you can explore.
 Show them you appreciate their culture by being open to new foods, events, and similar experiences.